dandeduck/push-docker-aci/README.md

 # push-docker-aci
-Github Action for building a docker image, pushing it to docker hub and updating azure container instances
+Template for an automated building of a docker image, pushing it to docker hub and updating azure container instances